studfaensen/prot-fin-dev/experiments/README.md

      - a musical approach to achieve protein recognition by making some music
  2. `recog_without_fft`
      - an approach to analyze the recognition without doing a fourier transformation
+ 3. `recog_with_fft`
+     - an approach to analyze the recognition including a fourier transformation